shuftipro/Video-KYC/IOS-Implementation.md

                                configs: "configuration-object"){(result) in

     print(result) // Callback response for verification verified/declined
-    let reponse = result as!
+    let response = result as!
 NSDictionary
-    if reponse.value(forKey: "event") as!
+    if response.value(forKey: "event") as!
 String == "verification.accepted" {
         // Verified: Do something
     }else{
         // Declined: Do something